 I didn't actually see an Anchorage-themed casino, but if there were one the decor would be artificial (probably animated) sled dogs and cocktail waitresses in skimpy parkas.

 Casino buildings are so enormous that even when you finally enter one it can easily take you 10 minutes to walk the length of the gaming room.
 You always enter through the actual casino floor itself.
 These rooms usually dwarf a Super Wal-Mart store: 10 acres or so of slots and game tables, connected to the hotel section of the building by a corridor lined with "Shoppes."

 All casinos have restaurants.
 Moreover, they all have the same restaurants, though the names and the "themes" differ.
-These are: a) an “Italian” restaurant; b) a "coffee shop" c) a buffet restaurant; d) a Mexican restaurant; e) a steak house; f) an "Asian fusion" restaurant.
-That last is usually described in the Hotel Guide as Japanese or Thai, but NEVER Chinese.
+These are: a) an "Italian" restaurant; b) a "coffee shop" c) a buffet restaurant; d) a Mexican restaurant; e) a steak house; f) an "Asian fusion" restaurant.
+That last may perhaps be described in the Hotel Guide as Japanese or Thai, but NEVER as Chinese.
 No doubt there are as many Chinese restaurants in Las Vegas per capita as anywhere else, but not in the casinos.

 In addition to the various casino restaurants, there are bars, bars, and more bars, wherever you may find yourself.
 There are bars adjacent to the casino floor, there are bars near the elevators to the hotel rooms, there are bars in the front entrance (to get you primed as you enter the casino) and bars scattered here and there around the casino floor proper.